The European Green Deal – Ukraine and EMERGY

 Located at the crossroads of Europe and Asia, Ukraine has significant natural resources including renewable energy potential.
 With a population of 44 million and high energy consumption, Ukraine is the 10th largest energy market in Europe.
-At the same time, its domestic energy production covers only 65% of total energy demand, making the country reliant on energy imports.
-While 100% of the Ukrainian population has access to electricity, renewable energy accounts for 6.9% of the total energy consumption.
-Emergy is one of the biggest investors in renewable energy in Ukraine just started to operate the 246,5MW Syvash wind farm together with its partner, Total Eren.
-Emergy is on the brink of starting construction of the 337.5MW Zophia wind farm.
-In total these wind farms will give more than 1 000 000 households the possibility of renewable energy and save 1 585 000-ton CO2 emission every year.
-And – we have more in the pipeline.
-In Ukraine, and in other southeast European countries.
+At the same time, its domestic energy production covers only 65% of total energy demand, making the country reliant on energy imports, and while 100% of the Ukrainian population has access to electricity, renewable energy accounts for 6.9% of the total energy consumption.
+EMERGY is one of the biggest investors in renewable energy in Ukraine and just started to operate the 246,5MW Syvash Wind Farm together with its partner, Total Eren, and has the option to construct the 800MW Zophia Wind Farm.
+In total these Wind Farms will give more than 1 000 000 household the possibility of renewable energy and save 1 585 000 ton CO2 emission every year.
+And we have more in our pipeline in other South East European countries

-How does our project influence Ukraine and it`s contribution to create a climate neutral European continent under the Paris Agreement, the UN Sustainable Development Goals 2030 and the EU-Ukraine Association Agreement?
+How can our project influence Ukraine, and it`s contribution to create a climate neutral European continent under the Paris Agreement, the UN Sustainable Development Goals 2030, and the EU-Ukraine Association Agreement?

-Last week the European Commission adopted a package of proposals to make the EU’s climate, energy, land use, transport and taxation policies fit for reducing net greenhouse gas emissions by at least 55% by 2040, compared to 1990 levels.
+Last week the European Commission adopted a package of proposals to make the EU’s climate, energy, land use, transport and taxation policies fit for reducing net greenhouse gas emissions by at least 55% by 2030, compared to 1990 levels.
 Achieving these emission reductions in the next decade is crucial to Europe becoming the world’s first climate-neutral continent by 2050 and making the European Green Deal a reality.
 The Commission is presenting the legislative tools to deliver on the targets agreed in the European Climate Law and fundamentally transform the economy and society for a fair, green and prosperous future, a future that we in EMERGY will contribute to.